EMIDEC-Challenge/Evaluation-metrics/README.md

 # Evaluation-metrics
-This is the evaluation code for cardiac MRI prediction with given metrics.
+This is the evaluation code for cardiac MRI segmentation with given metrics.

 # How to use